Content Map Terms

 - Wear earplugs to block sounds.

-- Use a "white noise" machine if there is distracting sound in the house or neighbourhood that you can't avoid.
+- Try using a fan or "white noise" machine.
+This may be useful if there is distracting sound in the house or neighbourhood that you can't avoid.

 - Eat a healthy diet.
 Some people who work night shifts gain weight because they eat high-calorie or high-fat meals.